LisaMrc/Projet-Programmation-Web-3-repo/README.md

 -> Get your favorite recipes with one click and no pressure -> Watch tutorials or have the written version depending on what are your needs -> Save your favorite meals
--> Have a smart to buy list so you don't have to think when shopping groceries

-Enjoy !
+Enjoy ! 🥗

+Used :
+- React router
 ____
 # React + Vite
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.